public-key-cryptography/public-key-editor/README.md

-	process; a redundant encoding was removed by replacing the newlines in the encrypted and encoded da- ta with a base-16 separator to make it base-64; the public key ciphers were rearranged; errors in the readMessage method were corrected so that the messages and attached files are detached and dis- played correctly for encrypted and unencrypted emails; and a public key padding error was corrected so the decryption method removes the padding / space chars appended to the message.
+	process; a redundant encoding was removed by replacing the newlines in the encrypted and encoded da- ta with a base-16 separator to make it base-64; the public key ciphers were rearranged; errors in the readMessage method were corrected so that the messages and attached files are detached and dis- played correctly for encrypted and unencrypted emails; a public key padding error was corrected so the decryption method removes the padding / space chars appended to the message; another Xlint error was corrected; and the mail class is being upgraded to save the message states in the mail directory and to send and retrieve users' public keys.